adi1506/FractalTrees/README.md

-A date under the stunningly gorgeous Fractal Trees.
+A date under a stunningly gorgeous Fractal Tree.

 Clone the repo to experiment with them.